chrisjmccormick/chrisjmccormick.github.io/_posts/2023-01-11-steps-and-seeds.md

 ![Overdoing the steps](https://drive.google.com/uc?export=view&id=1wqAFN1v9Gib66Sxii0kAUb19ZlYu_pPx)

-Side Note: The effect of the number of steps also depends on the choice of “scheduler”--something we haven’t addressed yet!
-One aspect of the scheduler choice is that some are able to generate decent results with fewer steps.
-We’ll have to come back to this in another post!
+Side Note: The effect of the number of steps can also depend significantly on the choice of “sampler”--something we'll look at more closely in a few posts.
+The illustrations above were generated with "Euler A", which is the default selection in Auto1111.

 ### Common Misconceptions